ACCIDDA/influpaint/docs/workflows/start-here.md

 # Start here

-Follow InfluPaint from source data to publication figures.
+Follow InfluPaint from source data to publication figures and operational forecasts.
 Each step explains what you will use and produce, and links to the saved files for that stage.

 !!! tip "Skip any step with the reproduction archive"

     **You can skip any step.** Use the saved inputs or outputs in the Zenodo reproduction archive and continue from the stage that interests you.
-Every chapter begins with a tip like this one naming the exact archive paths to use.
+The paper workflow chapters name the exact archive paths to use.
+The final operational chapter includes a separate saved 2025–2026 forecast example.
 You do not need to gather data, retrain models, or generate forecasts to explore the archived results or reproduce the paper figures.

 ## Contents